 We plan in accordance with legislation and our attitude towards tax planning is entirely consistent with our tax objectives and tax principles.

 Level of risk in relation to UK Taxation

 We do not knowingly take any tax risks.
-Civica UK’s approach to tax risk is simple; i.e. to always do our utmost to ensure compliance by filing tax returns by the dates required and by paying all PAYE, national insurance, VAT and Corporation Tax obligations by the time they fall due for payment.
+Civica UK’s approach to tax risk is simple; i.e. to always do our utmost to ensure compliance by filing tax returns on or before the due dates and by paying all PAYE, National Insurance, VAT and Corporation Tax on or before the due dates.

 Wherever we are unsure as to any tax position or uncertainty, we engage external advice from reputable professional tax advisory and compliance companies.

 We aim to be collaborative, honest, open, timely and transparent in all of our dealings with HMRC.
 We seek to liaise with HMRC to discuss any tax issues or risks arising either directly or via external advisors.